H4HWV2011/New-River-Gorge-Safety-Heritage-Mesh-Pilot/05_financials/organizational_financials/Financial_Statement_FY2025.md

 The H4H–Contractor relationship is governed by an **executed Master Services Agreement** between Harmony for Hope, Inc. and Carrie Ann Kidd d/b/a Kidd’s Technical Services.

-**SOW-000 is also maintained as an executed Statement of Work under that Master Services Agreement.** Public Markdown reference copies of the executed Master Services Agreement and SOW-000 are maintained in the repository for transparency and readability; the executed and signed originals are retained separately in the parties' official records and control in the event of any discrepancy.
+**SOW-000 and SOW-001 are also maintained as executed Statements of Work under that Master Services Agreement.**

+Public Markdown reference copies of the executed Master Services Agreement, SOW-000, and SOW-001 are maintained in the repository for transparency, readability, and portfolio review.
+The executed and signed originals are retained separately in the parties' official records and control in the event of any discrepancy.
-**SOW-001 is maintained separately as a draft for Board and counsel review and is not represented as executed, effective, or as an operative work authorization.**

-The presence of a draft, proposed agreement, or future service scope in the public repository does not itself establish:

-* Board approval;
-* execution;
-* payment authorization;
+Execution of the Master Services Agreement and the Statements of Work establishes the governing contractual relationship and authorized service scopes.
+It does not by itself establish:

+* that every contemplated service has been performed;
+* that every possible expenditure has been approved;
-* reimbursement authority;
+* that every reimbursement or payment has been authorized;
-* current liability;
-* or an obligation to perform or fund the contemplated work.
+* that a current liability exists for every service within the authorized scope;
+* that every technical or program component has been deployed;
+* or that every future related-party action has separately satisfied applicable approval requirements.

 Harmony for Hope has adopted a Conflict-of-Interest and Recusal Policy.
 Related-party transactions are subject to the organization’s applicable disclosure, recusal, disinterested-review, and documentation requirements.

+The executed status of the Master Services Agreement, SOW-000, and SOW-001 does not eliminate the need for separate review and documentation of later amendments, payments, reimbursements, compensation decisions, licensing arrangements, or other related-party actions where those procedures apply.

 This related-party relationship and the associated program technology expense are disclosed for transparency.